San7o/rust-ag-blog/README.md

 ## Must have jaml tags
 In every post file there `must` exist a yaml tag for each of the following:
-- `filename`: Short string without spaces, the html file will be named after this
+- `filename`: Short string without spaces, the html file will be named after this: You have to include then file type (.html)
 - `title`: The main title displayed
 - `subtitle`: Will be displayed under the title, leave empty ("") for no subtitle
 - `description`: A summary of the blog content, will be displayed in the blog page
-- `image`: the name of the image (with the file type), the image must be in the site/images/ directory
+- `image`: the name of the image (with the file type), the image must be in the site/blog/images/ directory
 - `author`: Author name
 - `"BEGIN DOCUMENT"` keyword after the tags: to divide tags section from the blog content section

 ## Recommendations
 Use .jpg images or any compressed format (not .png)

-Features / TODO
+Development
 - [x] Markdown to Html
 - [x] Html to Template
 - [x] Support for yaml tags